krantiparida/beyond-image-to-depth/README.md

 ```

 ## Acknowledgement
-We thank [Rouhan Gao](https://ai.stanford.edu/~rhgao/) for providing the initial version of the code.
+Some portion of the codeß are adapted from [Rouhan Gao](https://ai.stanford.edu/~rhgao/).
+Thanks Rouhan!